-This locomotive was built in 1953 for the National Coal Board (NCB) by the Hunslet Engine Company to the design used to supply to the Ministry of Defence and is thus regarded as an Austerity type locomotive.
+This locomotive was built in 1953 for the National Coal Board (NCB) by the Hunslet Engine Company to a standard 16inch design.

 At Darfield it was employed shunting 16-ton coal trucks around the colliery along with one other locomotive.
 It spent all of its working life based at Darfield apart from a short spell in 1959 at the nearby Houghton Main Colliery.

 The mine was dieselised in 1970 and the two steam locomotives became surplus to requirements, although No. 1 was resurrected briefly in 1971 to cover for diesel failure.
 It remained in the engine shed until 1974, when the NCB declared them redundant and offered them for sale by tender.

 A boiler examination by interested preservationists revealed that the locomotive had a reasonable boiler, apart from needing a re-tube.
 Otherwise it was in generally neglected state: some fittings were missing and the apple green, red, yellow and black livery was very shabby.
 An attempt to enter the engine shed without opening the doors first had left the bunker in an unusual shape.

 In 1975 it was purchased for preservation and moved to Delph Station near Oldham.

 There were no facilities for restoration work at Delph so the locomotive was moved in December 1975 to Embsay Station on the Yorkshire Dales Railway (now Embsay and Bolton Abbey Railway).

 Restoration work took five years, including a new bunker, boiler repairs, and the fitting of vacuum brakes and steam heating.
 Its return to service came in early 1981, although a slight hitch came when the valve gear jammed in forward during the first steaming.
 After rectification Darfield No. 1 entered service operating between Embsay Junction and Holywell Halt.